skirino/raft_fleet/README.md

 Information of other running nodes should be available from e.g. IaaS API.

-When terminating a node you should proceed as follows (although `raft_fleet` tolerates failures that don't break quorums, it's much better to tell `raft_fleet` to make preparations):
+When terminating a node you should proceed as follows (although `raft_fleet` tolerates failures that don't break quorums, it's much better to tell `raft_fleet` to make preparations beforehand):

 1. call `RaftFleet.deactivate/0` within the node-to-be-terminated,
 2. wait for a while (say, 10 min) so that existing consensus group members are successfully migrated to the remaining nodes, then
-3. finally shutdown.
+3. finally shutdown the node.

 ## Links